PADI Rescue Diver Gold

 During the PADI Rescue Diver programme, you'll learn how to anticipate, prevent and manage potential dive accidents.
 From assisting a tired diver to handling emergency scenarios, you'll practise applying the knowledge and skills that can make the difference in the unlikely event problems do arise.
 While learning about accident management, you'll apply the skills learned in this programme to the unique needs of diving.

-Couple this programme with Emergency First Response (EFR), Care for Children (CFC) and Emergency Oxygen Provider Specialty, and it will give you the confidence to respond to a range of medical emergencies, both in the everyday world and also in the specialised area of scuba diving.
+Combine this programme with Emergency First Response (EFR), Care for Children (CFC) and PADI Emergency Oxygen Provider Specialty, and it will give you the confidence to respond to a range of medical emergencies, both in the everyday world and also in the specialised area of scuba diving.